-There was a concerning moment involving Tua Tagovailoa on Sunday when he took a late hit in the second quarter, got back up and stumbled his way back toward the huddle before being removed from the game.
+There was a concerning moment involving Miami Dolphins quarterback Tua Tagovailoa on Sunday when he took a late hit in the second quarter, got back up and stumbled his way back toward the huddle before being removed from the game.

-It was a bit of a surprise when he returned for the Dolphins’ first possession of the second half as he helped lead Miami to a 21-19 victory over the Bills.
+It was a bit of a surprise when he returned for the Dolphins’ first possession of the second half, as he helped lead Miami to a 21-19 victory over the Buffalo Bills.

-Shortly after the game ended, NFL Network’s Tom Pelissero reported that that NFLPA was launching an investigation into the Miami Dolphins’ handling of Tagovailoa’s concussion evaluation.
+Shortly after the game ended, NFL Network reporter Tom Pelissero reported that that NFL Players' Association was launching an investigation into the Dolphins’ handling of Tagovailoa’s concussion evaluation.

-NFL Network’s Ian Rapoport tweeted during the game that Tua’s back locked up after the hit from Bills’ Matt Milano, which led to him wobbling.
+NFL Network insider Ian Rapoport tweeted during the game that Tagovailoa’s back locked up after the hit from Bills linebacker Matt Milano, which led to him wobbling.
 The Dolphins quarterback said after the game that he felt he hyperextended his back.

 However, the Dolphins announced, and tweeted from their official social media account, that he had a head injury.
 So, why exactly, would the Dolphins initially announce it as a head injury if it was really about his back?